St.George Vehicle and Equipment Finance

 Features of a vehicle and equipment loan from St.George Bank include:

 - Loan term.
-Loans are available on terms from one to seven years.
+Loans are available on terms from 1 year to 7 years.

 - Minimum finance.
 The minimum you can apply for with this loan is $15,000.

 - No maximum amount.
 The loan amount is subject to each borrower's individual circumstances and security.

 - Fixed rate.
 Receive a fixed rate for the life of the loan.